Gbeminiyi-S/alx-backend-javascript/0x00-ES6_basic/README.md

 	41
 	bob@dylan:~$
 	```
-5. [npm run dev 4-main.js](./npm run dev 4-main.js) - Modify the following function to return the number of arguments passed to it using the rest parameter syntax
+5. [4-rest-parameter.js](./4-rest-parameter.js) - Modify the following function to return the number of arguments passed to it using the rest parameter syntax

  	**Execution Example**:
 	```